-The costs for paper and printing of the first three data volumes were very high and appreciably stressed the academic fund for other tasks (Archive of Bavarian Academy of Sciences, Sign.
-VII, I 26, 1: fol.
+The costs for paper and printing of the first three data volumes were very high and stressed the fund for other tasks of the Academy of Science of Mannheim appreciably (Archive of Bavarian Academy of Sciences, Sign.
+VII, I 26, l: fol.
 4.):